J-16 Slick

 J-35 Tahlequah

 Tahlequah is one of Princess Angeline's (J-17) offspring.
 Tahlequah's two living siblings are her brother, Moby (J-44), and her sister, Kiki (J-53).
-Tahlequah is mother to Notch (J-47) who was born in 2010.
+Tahlequah is the mother to Notch (J-47) who was born in 2010.
 Her niece, Star (J-46), is three months older than Notch.
-With the loss of her mother in 2019, Tahlequah has four family members in her charge.
-Tragically, Tahlequah brought world-wide recognition to the plight of the Southern Residents in July 2018 when she carried her deceased calf (Ti-Tahlequah) for 17 days.
-Joyfully, Tahlequah gave birth to her third calf, Phoenix (J-57) in September 2020.
-It is hoped Phoenix will grow to be healthy and strong.
+With several younger whales in this family group, Tahlequah and Princess Angeline are kept very busy.

 23 years old